YosefLab/CZI-Immuneaging/README.md

 ### <a name="preliminaries_access"></a> Setting up data access

-The project's data is stored on an Amazon Web Services (AWS) Simple Storage Service (S3; "S3 bucket").
+The project's data is stored on an Amazon Web Services (AWS) Simple Storage Service (S3) bucket.
 Whether you will be uploading data to the Immune Aging S3 bucket or just using it for downloading data, you will need to set up your access as follows:

 1. Get an IAM user and credentials file:
 You will need an Identity and Access Management (IAM) user account, which will be associated with a specific user in the Immune Aging S3 bucket.
 Your user account will allow you to access the S3 bucket through the <a href="https://911998420209.signin.aws.amazon.com/console">AWS console</a>.